allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 counts.saveAsTextFile(outputFile)
 ```

-Quite easy, isn't it?
+Quite easy, isn’t it?

-What is even more important, the code can be deployed on a cluster and could calculate word frequency histogram
+What is even more important, the code can be deployed on a cluster and could calculate the word frequency histogram
 of a huge data set like Wikipedia documents.
-How much data you can process depends only on the size of your cluster, certainly.
+How much data you can process depends only on the size of your cluster.

 ### Apache Spark &mdash; the bad parts

-But there ain't no such thing as a free lunch.
+But there ain’t no such thing as a free lunch.
 Spark API is an abstraction over distributed computation and sometimes this abstraction is leaking.
 Sooner or later you will observe strange `java.io.NotSerializableException` exceptions in your application stack trace.